jackocnr/intl-tel-input/README.md

 Type: `Boolean` Default: `false`
 Stop the user from entering invalid numbers.
 You can react to the `invalidkey` event if you want to give the user some visual feedback.
 Requires the `autoFormat` option to be enabled. _Note that we use libphonenumber's AsYouTypeFormatter for this, and there's currently [a bug](https://github.com/googlei18n/libphonenumber/issues/555) which means that all Samoa numbers (and maybe others) are incorrectly flagged as invalid._

-**responsiveDropdown**
-Type: `Boolean` Default: `false`
-Set the dropdown's width to be the same as the input.
-This is automatically enabled for small screens.

 **utilsScript**
 Type: `String` Default: `""` Example: `"lib/libphonenumber/build/utils.js"`
 Enable formatting/validation etc. by specifying the path to the included utils.js script, which is fetched only when the page has finished loading (on window.load) to prevent blocking.
 See [Utilities Script](#utilities-script) for more information. _Note that if you're lazy loading the plugin script itself (intlTelInput.js) this will not work and you will need to use the `loadUtils` method instead._